 Does Orange Juice Cause Gas or Bloating?
-Why?
+Why? - Cuisine Seeker

 Orange juice may cause gas and bloating, since it contains both acidic and alkaline components that may affect stomach pH.
-Fructose can also cause discomfort in some people.
+Fructose can also cause digestive discomfort in some people.
 Moreover, unpasteurized orange juice may produce alcohol, which can cause irritation.

 Read on to learn about the link between orange juice and digestive symptoms!